Artists of COCO Gallery

 Frances Hawbaker

-My paintings transform familiar local surroundings into emotionally expressed landscape or situation.
-Rather than documenting a specific place, I reconstruct it—reshaping color, scale, and atmosphere to reflect internal states as much as physical terrain.
-The landscapes are deliberately contrived; they are built from memory, distortion, and intuition rather than observation alone.
+My paintings are an expressionistic transformation of what I see.
+My interpretations are described in strong shapes and color.
+Rather than documenting a specific place or object.
+I reconstruct it—reshaping color, scale, and atmosphere to reflect internal states as much as physical terrain.
+The landscapes, wildlife and florals are deliberately contrived; they are built from emotional impact, memory, distortion, and intuition rather than observation alone.

 Kristin Herzog